Global Citizens Working Towards Global Justice

 Volunteering abroad is not just another way to spend your holidays, nor it is an opportunity to save lives.
 We believe that it is first and foremost a stepping stone for the volunteers to become global and active citizens who take action to challenge global injustice.

 We live in a very unequal and unjust world where 80% of the world population live in the “developing world” and for that reason, it is sometimes referred as the “majority world”.
-Almost 40% of the world’s population struggle to live with less than $2 per day.
+Over a third of the world’s population struggle to live with less than $2 per day.
 Volunteering in a “developing country” is an opportunity to witness what these statistics really mean.
-Our volunteers assist local projects in their mission and work side by side with local people.
-While they make significant contributions to local initiatives, they also gain new skills and develop their knowledge about local and global issues.
+For us, repsonsible volunteering means that volunteers support locally owned and driven projects and work side by side with local people in a spirit of solidarity that values the sharing and intercultural learning that takes place.
+While volunteers contribute to make positive change overseas, they also gain new skills and develop their knowledge about local and global issues.

 We believe that perhaps the most significant part of a volunteer programme actually starts when participants come back home.
-On a long-term basis, the most effective way for volunteers to truly make a difference for the people they have worked with is to educate others about their plight and to join initiatives which promote global justice.
+On a long-term basis, the most effective way for volunteers to truly make a difference for the people they have worked with is to educate themselves and others about the causes of inequalities and join initiatives which promote global justice.
 This will in turn generate awareness, funds, government pressure/action, and hopefully bring about real change in the world.
-To answer this need for continuous engagement, EIL has set up a Development Education programme which provides volunteers with support and opportunities to continue to make a difference when they return home.
+To answer this need for continuous engagement, EIL has set up the Global Citizen Award which provides volunteers with support and opportunities to continue to make a difference when they return home.

 Our volunteer programme is based on a set of core principles: